Introducing Captain Timely

 A list of school holidays is issued every year and family holidays should be planned within these dates.
 Taking children out of school during term time in exceptional circumstances is only authorised upon application to the Headteacher.

-School starts at 9am.
-We expect your child to be in the playground by 5 minutes to 9, ready to come into school at 9 o’clock.
+School starts at 8.55 a.m.
+We expect your child to be in the playground by 8.55 a.m. ready to begin the day with Wake Up, Shake Up.
 It is extremely important that children arrive at school in time for registration.
 Arriving late is upsetting for your child and children that are late miss vital elements of learning and may find it difficult to cope with group work at later stages.
 Persistent lateness is recorded and referred to our Educational Welfare Officer (EWO).

 Please make every effort to ensure that your child/children arrive on time and are not late.
 Any child who is late misses:

 - Disrupts the rest of the class when they enter the classroom

 - Creates unnecessary work for our office staff

 Join us for Wake-up Shake-up.
 It will help your child to be healthy and be on time!